 Super-cool use of tech aside, do I like all the virtual arse-kissing?
 No. Would I rather Chelsea FC concentrated their efforts on building a business case that a whole company (and all the fans) can get behind – a business case worthy of £200 million?
 Of course.
 But I actually have less of an issue with the approach taken by Chelsea FC than I do with the choice made to publicise it in this way.

 Let’s say for a moment that there is something in this approach that might have given Chelsea FC a look-in.
 I honestly don’t know – this may have been how they started with Yokohama.
 The fact that Saatchi & Saatchi decided to publicise this strategy in this way has unfairly painted major sports sponsorships as both not logically justifiable and, frankly, more than a bit unseemly.
-All it would take is a credible journalist with an axe to grind, and that video becomes an expose.
-I’m glad the video is down now.
-I’d like to think maybe someone alerted them that they’d thrown their client and big sponsors under the bus and common sense prevailed.

 And I really hate that.